 Contact us for more assistance

-Assistive technology enables children and youth with disabilities to participate more fully in all aspects of life and helps them to access their right to a "free, appropriate public education" (FAPE) in the "least restrictive environment" (LRE).
-Access Assistive technology resources and recommendations from GWAEA.
+Assistive Technology enables children and youth with disabilities to participate more fully in all aspects of life and helps them to access their right to a "free, appropriate public education" (FAPE) in the "least restrictive environment" (LRE).
+Augmentative and Alternative Communication includes various communication methods that enhance or replace verbal speech or writing for individuals with communication disabilities.
+Check our team resource folders for additional Assistive Technology & Augmentative and Alternative Communication information for IEP teams to consider and utilize.

 Grant Wood AEA's resource team of educators and AEA support staff provides consultation, information and coordination of plans for persons with autism and related disorders and for their families.Check our web page for research-based resources for educators.

 A multi-disciplinary GWAEA team can provide consultation and information to other AEA staff and local school teams who are working with students with traumatic brain injuries and head injuries.
-Learn more about the Brain Injury Resource Team, or make a referral to the BIRT team using this referral form
+To learn more about the Brain Injury Resource Team visit our webpage.
+There you can also find our referral form, brochure, and many other informational resources.

 GWAEA has a specialized team trained to assist school districts and teachers with challenging student behavior.
 This team can be requested through your district's regional administrator.